remorses/AGENTS.md/core.md

 ## handling unexpected file contents after a read or write

 if you find code that was not there since the last time you read the file it means the user or another agent edited the file. do not revert the changes that were added. instead keep them and integrate them with your new changes

+IMPORTANT: NEVER commit your changes unless clearly and specifically asked to!